 A Finnish cavalry officer of Polish descent whose military career became a symbol of loyalty and sacrifice during the Winter War.

-Arnold Majewski’s life was a story of adopted homeland and martial duty.
-Born into a Polish family in Helsinki, he chose a military path in the service of Finland, graduating from the Cadet School in 1915.
-As a cavalry officer, he embodied an anachronistic but deeply respected branch of service, known for his bravery and dedication.
-His defining moment came during the brutal Winter War against the Soviet Union in 1939-1940.
-Commanding a squadron in the Battle of Honkaniemi, Majewski led from the front in a fierce tank battle—a stark contrast to his cavalry roots.
+Arnold Majewski commanded a squadron in the Battle of Honkaniemi during the Winter War, leading from the front in a fierce tank battle against the Soviet Union.
+Born into a Polish family in Helsinki, he chose a military path in Finland's service, graduating from the Cadet School in 1915.
+As a cavalry officer, he embodied a deeply respected branch of service.
 He was severely wounded and captured, dying in a Soviet prison camp in 1942.
-In Finland, his story is remembered not just as a war tragedy, but as a testament to the fierce commitment of those who chose to defend their nation.
+His story is remembered as a testament to the fierce commitment of those who chose to defend their nation.

 1883–1900